ranja-sarkar/GD/README.md

 ---

 The output of a [logistic regression model](https://github.com/ranja-sarkar/GD/blob/736eafc8eb1c889379347ceb337d2e722e100665/logit/LogitRegression.ipynb) is a probability, which based on a probability threshold is assigned a label for example, 0 or 1 for binary classification.
 So such models most of the times need to be [calibrated](https://scikit-learn.org/stable/modules/calibration.html) for reliable results.
-Calibration curves or plots, also referred to as reliability diagrams compare how well the probabilistic predictions of a binary classifier are calibrated.

 ![cc](https://github.com/user-attachments/assets/38cfca4d-ec62-4256-a951-d3e154c1feb1)

+Calibration curves/plots, also referred to as reliability diagrams compare how well the probabilistic predictions of a binary classifier are calibrated.